 The Collective

-Land in Our Names is a small collective made up of passionate people with experience in food growing and land work, as well as activism and community organising.
-Rather than a role-based and hierarchical organisational structure, we are experimenting with sociocratic models where we work across four different circles: operations, strategy, governance and projects.
-Roles are fluid and are shaped by the circles each member chooses to be a part of, with opportunities to share and learn skills across circles.
+Within our core collective, we are experimenting with sociocratic models where we work across different circles.
+Roles are fluid and shaped by the circles each member chooses to be a part of, with opportunities to share and learn skills across circles.

 Dee standing in front of a a dark green curtain, holding a bunch of leafed branches.